rasheedgm/nukery/README.md

 ```

-### Parsing nuke script
+## Parsing Nuke Scripts
-nuke script will be parsed with string parsing using regex.
-Parser returns dict list as result.
+Nuke scripts are parsed using regex-based string parsing, returning a list of dictionaries as the result.
 ```python
 from nukery.parser import NukeScriptParser